 - Modifications for common postures to make yoga practice work for your body

 While we do allow drop-ins to our Yoga Foundations classes, we encourage registration for the full six-week series to enhance your absorption of this material and your confidence in attending group classes.
-Those who register for the full series will receive:

 You’ll leave this series empowered to attend group classes with confidence in your own ability to safely modify or ramp up the practice according to your own personal needs and goals.